PokemonAutomation/ComputerControl/Wiki/SetupGuide/GeneralSetup.md

 Back to the [Setup Guide](README.md#step-3-controller-setup).

 ## Troubleshooting:

 ### Common video capture errors:

 - The capture card is in use by another program.
 Close OBS or any other program potentially using the card.
 - The capture card is not receiving enough power over the USB connection.
 - There are multiple capture cards connected to the same physical USB port on the computer (by means of a hub). (see [multiple capture cards](#multiple-switch-considerations))
 - The USB port is broken or does not provide enough power to the capture card.
 Try other USB ports.
-- Check your connection is secure for cables and capure card.
+- Check your connection is secure for cables and capture card.
 - The HDMI cable may be broken.
 Try a new cable.
+- Privacy Settings may block programs from seeing the capture card. (see [windows privacy settings](#windows-privacy-settings))

 To rule out possible video capture errors:

 - Check if the PC sees the capture card via Windows Device Manager (or other device management software).
 - Check if the video stream is available on OBS (or other streaming software).